EStaiman/Greek/README.md

 cas(X,Y,S) :- Finds all of the common ancestors of X and Y. S must be a variable and is returned as an array of people.

 mrca(X,Y,Z) :- Finds most recent common ancestor(s) of X and Y. mrca goes through all cas, forms a path from X to the ca to Y, and takes the length.
 The path(s) with the shortest length are the ones whose common ancestor relates X and Y the closest.
 These common ancestor(s) are returned as the most recent common ancestor(s).
-Z must be a variable and is returned as an array of people (potentilly of length 1). \n
+Z must be a variable and is returned as an array of people (potentilly of length 1).
 Note: In a normal tree this process would be overly complex, as you should just pick the node at the greatest depth.
 But due to the convoluted and tangled tree that is Greek mythology, this method was proven necessary through experimentation.

 paths(X,Y) :- Generates the shortest path from X to a common ancestor to Y for all most recent common ancestors of X and Y. None of the arguments can be a variable.
 The method will display the mrca(s), and then for every element list the element used and the paths formed.